Senior cat peeing outside the litter tray: what to check and when to speak to your vet

 Step 2: Ask “what changed?” (cats notice small differences)

 Many cats stop using a tray reliably after a change that seems minor to us.
+Before changing lots of things at once, it helps to look for small differences in litter, tray setup, and cleaning routine.

 Check for:

-• new litter brand or texture
+• a new litter brand or texture

-• scented litter (or a stronger-smelling one than before)
+• scented litter, or a stronger-smelling one than before

-• new tray, tray lid, liner, or a different mat
+• a new tray, tray lid, liner, or different mat

-• tray moved to a new spot
+• the tray being moved to a new spot

 • unscented litter